Amy Edmondson

 Amy C. Edmondson is an American scholar of leadership, teaming, and organizational learning.
 She is currently Professor of Leadership at Harvard Business School.

 Edmondson is the author of seven books and more than 75 articles and case studies.

 She is best known for her pioneering work on psychological safety, which has helped spawn a large body of academic research in management, healthcare and education over the past 15 years.
-Her books include “The Fearless Organization,Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth”) and “Teaming: How Organizations Learn, Innovate and Compete in the Knowledge Economy”.
+Her books include "Right Kind of Wrong, the Science of Failing Well" (September 5, 2023), “The Fearless Organization, Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth” (2018)) and “Teaming: How Organizations Learn, Innovate and Compete in the Knowledge Economy” (2012).

 Education

-Edmondson received her PhD in organizational behavior, AM in psychology, and AB in engineering and design from Harvard University.
+Edmondson received her PhD in organizational behavior, MA in psychology, and BA in engineering and design from Harvard University.